alexandru/alexn.org/_posts/2021-03-29-atom-rss-feeds-are-the-best-way-to-consume-the-web.md

 ## Updates to my blog's feeds

 <p class="warn-bubble" markdown="1">
-  If you follow my blog's [RSS feeds](https://alexn.org/subscribe.html), you may have noticed that some articles were changed.
+  If you follow my blog's [RSS feeds](https://alexn.org/subscribe.html) you may have noticed that some articles were changed.
 That's because I modified the blog posts to be published in full, inside the RSS feed, so I had to make necessary fixes where appropriate.
-Sorry for the noise.
+Sorry for the noise 🙏
 </p>

 My blog articles can now be enjoyed from the RSS reader, without having to open the website.
 See: